 "There were no solutions for the teams because everything was in the hands of the Federation.
 You could have raced with a chicane, but one team didn't accept it".

-Can you name?
-Jacques replies calmly:
+Can you name which one?
+Jacques replied calmly:

 "No".